mvevans89/dengue-carryover/README.md

-# Carry-over effects of larval microclimate on the transmission potential of a mosquito-borne pathogen
+# Carry-over effects of urban larval environments on the transmission potential of dengue-2 virus

 This repository contains all of the files necessary to reproduce the analysis and figures from:

 Evans MV, Shiau JC, Solano N, Brindley MA, Drake JM, Murdock, CC.
-Carry-over effects of larval microclimate on the transmission potential of a mosquito-borne pathogen.
+2018.
+Carry-over effects of urban larval environments on the transmission potential of dengue-2 virus. *Parasites and Vectors*.